pinhank0121/LLMAutoDrive/README.md

 2. Based on these observations, we attempted to address these issues through prompt engineering and few-shot in-context learning.

+3. We developed a rule base algorithm agent and prompts inspired by rule-based principles.

-3. We explored Dilu in other simulation environments not covered by the paper.
+4. We implemented \texttt{Dilu} in other simulation environments not covered by the paper for future exploration.